retailnext/node-radius/README.md

 node-radius is a RADIUS packet encoding/decoding library for node.js written in Javascript.
 With node-radius you can easily decode received packets, encode packets to send, and prepare responses to received packets. node-radius supports both RADIUS authentication and RADIUS accounting packets. node-radius is designed to be fast and simple, providing both a synchronous and a callback-style asynchronous interface.

 node-radius requires node.js v0.8.0.
-To install node-radius, clone this project, then change to the directory you want to install it in and run `npm install /path/to/cloned/node-radius`.
-It should be in npm soon, which will make installation easier.
+To install node-radius, just simply run `npm install radius` in your project directory.

 Let's look at some examples of how to use node-radius: